-If you’re one of the many riders who like to listen to music or hear sat-nav instructions, or make or take phone calls and chat to passengers or other riders, then a headset or intercom is just the job for you.
+If you’re one of the many riders who like to listen to music or hear sat-nav instructions, or make or take phone calls and chat to passengers or other riders, then a motorcycle intercom is just the job for you.

 Design to act as a Bluetooth headset for your phone as well as potentially connect to multiple other riders over a large distance, you can choose from budget or high-end, with better sound quality and features depending on your budget.

 Fitting a universal intercom is easy, though it does mean a degree of dismantling a helmet’s interior.
 Some might find this daunting but as long as you’re careful and don’t force anything, it’s fairly straightforward.

 1. Cardo Packtalk Slim